Age-NteK/FOOD/README.md

 # **🥗 Food App  🥗**
-### Your Culinary Journey in a Friendly Environment.
+## A Culinary Journey in a Friendly Environment.
 Always Your Way.

 ## ⚜️ Login ⚜️